filips123/PWAsForFirefox/docs/docs/user-guide/browser.md

 Enabling this option will automatically close the web app window and open any out-of-scope URLs in a default system browser.
-This may cause problems on some websites, especially ones that use SSO (such as Google, YouTube, Spotify, Outlook.com).
+This may cause problems on some websites, especially ones that use SSO (such as Google, YouTube, Spotify, Outlook).
 In such cases, it is recommended to use it in combination with [domains always allowed to be opened in the app browser](#domains-always-allowed-to-be-opened-in-the-app-browser).